Tips for a Safe, Cool Summer

 • Hoof/Horn/Bone: If you are like me, you have a variety of hooves, horns and bones lying around the house.
 Why not try using them as stuffing toys.

 • Paper Towel or Toilet Paper Tube: Put kibble in a tube.
-Fold the ends over or cap the ends with packing paper.
+Now fold the ends over or cap the ends with packing paper.
 You can also fill the tube with kibble, cap both ends with wet ingredients and then freeze.

 • Kitchen Items – muffin tins, ice cube trays, old measuring cups, etc.

 • PVC: Pick up a pvc elbow or tee, stuff it and freeze it.
-Alternatively, you can just smear some peanut butter all around the inside surface.
+Or you can just smear some peanut butter all around the inside surface.

 • Pupsicle: